-- A plain mid grey (not charcoal) skirt at knee length, or a pair of plain mid grey trousers. - A white polo shirt. - A royal blue (not navy) sweatshirt, fleece, jumper or cardigan. - Headscarves worn for religious reasons should be of school colours; grey or royal blue.
-Alternatively plain black can be worn. - Plain shoes, leather or leather look, with flat or low heels worn with dark or white socks or grey tights. - Painting Apron or an old shirt.
+- A plain mid grey (not charcoal) skirt or pinafore dress, at knee length, or a pair of plain mid grey trousers. - A white polo shirt or blouse with or without the school logo. - A royal blue (not navy) sweatshirt, fleece, jumper or cardigan with or without the school logo. - Plain white or dark coloured socks or grey tights. - Plain shoes, leather or leather look, with flat or low heels. - Blue striped or checked summer dresses may be worn. - Where a hijab or headscarf is worn, this must be plain royal blue, black or grey. - Painting Apron or an old shirt for craft activities.